d3rp/d3rp.github.io/content/blog/vim-file-browsing.md

 ## Accessing Remote Files

-Netrw was mentioned in the previous section.
+I mentioned netrw in the previous section.
 The biggest factor in using netrw for me is that it works similarily for remote files as it does for local files.
 The added value?
 If you've weaved yourself an elaborate web of plugins and configured your keybindings reducing the overhead(ache) of the vim defaults and want to have all that power at hand when accessing remote files - now you can.
 This way you can edit the files as if they were on your machine by typing something like:

 ``vim scp://remote_host/``

 So how can we make this happen?
-For convenience, make some changes to the host resolving configurations.
+For convenience, lets make some changes to the host resolving configurations.
 You might have several ssh keys for different services/servers.

 {{< highlight sh >}}
 # file: ~/.ssh/config